Selected Neuroscience Artworks by Adam Sprague

 Artist Statement

-Alongside my studio practice, I create and curate projects that connect directly with neuroscience.
-My work translates complex neural and psychological processes into visual form, often engaging with scientists, researchers, and the public to bridge disciplines.
-Through both my art and curatorial efforts, I aim to illuminate the ways in which consciousness, memory, and perception construct our lived experience.
+Alongside my studio practice, I create and curate projects that connect directly with neuroscience research.
+My work translates complex neural systems into visual form, often engaging with scientists to bridge the gap between the laboratory and the gallery.
+Through both my art and curatorial efforts, I aim to illuminate the ways in which consciousness constructs our lived experience.

 Mind's Eye

 Mind’s Eye explores the dialogue and potential transformation that occurs when art and science unite.
-This exhibition features collaborative works from artists and scientists at Georgia State University, brought together by the Brains & Behavior ArtSci Match Program.
+The exhibition challenges the academic silos that often separate researchers and artists, proving that visual language is a powerful tool for science communication.
+The exhibition featured collaborative works from artists and scientists at Georgia State University, brought together by the Brains & Behavior ArtSci Match Program.
 Conceived by Neuroscience PhD student Hannah Lichtenstein, this initiative fostered cross-disciplinary partnerships that bridge fields ranging from neuroscience to studio art and computer science.
 The resulting interdisciplinary pieces—which illustrate, are inspired by, or reinterpret scientific research—demonstrate how the artwork and research mutually elevate one another.

 - GSU News: Library Exhibit Explores Art and Science (Note: This article covers both 2024 and 2025 exhibitions.)